anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 (together with others, see the [relative](#wrapper-checks) section) on both the digests against the storage to check that neither of the transactions has already been executed: if this doesn't hold, the `WrapperTx` will not be included into the mempool/block respectively.
-If both checks pass then both of the hashes are added to the write ahead log in `process_proposal` to be then committed to storage: using the WAL allows us to prevent a replay of a transaction in the same block.
-The transaction is then included in the block and executed.
+In `process_proposal` we'll use a temporary cache to prevent a replay of a transaction in the same block.
+If both checks pass then the transaction is included in the block.
+The hashes are committed to storage in `finalize_block` and the transaction is executed.

 In the next block we deserialize the inner transaction, check the validity of the decrypted txs and their correct order: if the order is off a new round of